-Download as a free eBook: Ultimate Guide to Hire a Nanny or watch as a series of free videos: US Nanny Institute YouTube Channel.
-If you find this guide helpful, please consider gifting $25 to the US NAnny Association to help fund the scholarship programs.
+Download as a free eBook: Ultimate Guide to Hire a Nanny or watch as a series of free videos at US Nanny Institute YouTube Channel.
+The Ultimate Guide to Hire a Nanny is also available on Kindle and as a paperback.
+When you find this guide helpful, please consider gifting $25 to the US Nanny Association to help fund scholarship programs.

 Chapter 6: Find Nanny Candidates

 According to a Nanny Salary & Benefits Survey Results, 34% of nannies found their current position through online recruiting such as Care.com, Sittercity.com or similar sites while 31% of nannies used an agency or domestic placement service.
 Nannies also found their family employer through networking (24%) or a local internet site such as a mom’s group, a parenting forum, or college job board (9%).